 - Handshake anonymises the information imported to preserve your data privacy.

-Note: Student accounts will only be displayed if the student has an active and public student account.
+- Candidate accounts will only be displayed if the candidate has an active, public student or alumni account.
 Accounts that aren't activated or are set to private will not be included.